tzanidis/Two-Player-Snakes/README.txt

 (The following applies to only arduino 2, the client.)
 Arduino(2) Digital port 13 <--> Resistor <--> Arduino(2) GND

-Photo of wiring can be seen in the zip as .png
+Photo of wiring can be seen in DSC_0013.JPG
+Important note: Photo doesn't show wiring between two arduinos.
+This is necessary to complete the arduino wiring.

 **Wiring Instructions End**